lgtm-migrator/ahm-config/README.md

 #### Load order

-Configuration is loaded in the following order:
+Configuration is loaded with the following priority:

 1. Environment variables (process.env) with `__` as the separator.
 2. *Local* config (usually not checked in to version control).